-If a complainant remains dis-satisfied with the outcome at Stage 1 they should contact the Complaints team who will review the response to see if there is any further clarification that can be made or any new issues to respond to.
+If a complainant remains dis-satisfied with the outcome at Stage 1 they should contact the complaints team who will review the response to see if there is any further clarification that can be made or any new issues to respond to.
 If there are, the responding manager or appropriate other will be asked to re-consider the matter.
+Such requests will be considered at Stage 2.